-You are cordially invited to attend the 2014 Annual Meeting of Stockholders of Albany International Corp., which will be held at the The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, at 9:00 a.m. on Friday, May 16, 2014.
-Please join us prior to the Annual Meeting at 8:30 a.m. to meet the Directors in the meeting room.
+You are cordially invited to attend the 2015 Annual Meeting of Stockholders of Albany International Corp., which will be held at the Company's offices at 216 Airport Drive, Rochester, New Hampshire, at 9:00 a.m. on Friday, May 29, 2015.